alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

 Handling Multiple Github Accounts
 ----------
 An advanced topic and probably not an issue for most people.

-Disclosure: I didn't find a way to master this, but was able to get what I needed to done.
+Basically, you shouldn't authenticate to multiple github accounts with the same ssh key.
+So, you'll need to switch between ssh keys whenever you switch accounts.
+You'll run three commands:

+    ssh-agent # start the ssh agent
+    ssh-add -d # remove the current identity ssh-add ~.ssh/id_rsa_XYZ # add the new identity

+I recommend adding a macro for this.
+I use this

+    alias sshwork="ssh-agent; ssh-add -d; ssh-add ~.ssh/id_rsawork"

 A gist on the topic [here](https://gist.github.com/jexchan/2351996).

-Commands that will probably help you:

-* `ssh-add _path_to_your_rsa_key`. adds an identity.
-* `ssh-add -l`. lists available identities.
-* `ssh-add -d`. deletes an identity.

 Appendix